RaspberryPiFoundation/scratch-curriculum/en-GB/synchronised-swimming/index.md

 ## Challenge: Code your own routine {.challenge}

-Can you write your own sychronised swimming routine to be performed when you press the space key or another key?
+Can you write your own synchronised swimming routine to be performed when you press the space key or another key?

 Try working out a routine using the arrow keys first.